 The prescription drugs you have in your medicine cabinet can pose an unintended risk for your family.
 Lucille Zappitelli-Sason, MSN, CNP, a nurse practitioner with Lake County Family Practice, gives the scoop on the dangers prescription drugs (even expired and unused ones) can pose and shares crucial tips for protecting your family:

 More than 30 million Americans have type 2 diabetes, and 7 million of them don’t know it, according to the Centers for Disease Control and Prevention (CDC).
 Diabetes is serious business.
 It can lead to heart disease; stroke; kidney failure; vision loss; amputation of toes, feet or legs; and premature death.
 The good news is that you can often manage diabetes with physical activity, diet, insulin and other medications.
-Marjorie Lang, a diabetes educator at Lake Health, knows how important it is to see if you're at risk.
+Marjorie Lang, diabetes education services manager at Lake Health, knows how important it is to see if you're at risk.

 As we venture through life, we may start to notice that we tend to break bones easier than before.
 This is due to the loss of bone density.
 Bone density is the amount of calcium and other minerals found in your bones.
 We start to lose that density over time.

-Melinda Wivell, RDN, LD, a registered dietitian with the Lake Health Integrative Medicine team, give tips on foods and other sources that are enriched with calcium and vitamin D to help maintain your bone density.
+Melinda Benz, RDN, LD, a registered dietitian with the Lake Health Integrative Medicine team, give tips on foods and other sources that are enriched with calcium and vitamin D to help maintain your bone density.

 As a parent, you want your child to eat healthy and nutritious foods that give them the energy they need to play and grow.
 A plant-based diet is one of these options.
 Spending a week at camp is a tradition that many children love – it provides new adventures, fun friendships and a chance to enjoy activities independently from their parents.
 If your child follows a vegetarian or vegan eating style, you may worry he or she will go hungry at sleepaway camp.
-Melinda Wivell, RDN, LD, a registered dietitian with the Lake Health Integrative Medicine team, gives her top tips for sticking to a plant-based eating style away from home:
+Melinda Benz, RDN, LD, a registered dietitian with the Lake Health Integrative Medicine team, gives her top tips for sticking to a plant-based eating style away from home: